-- authority to spend fee revenue, with fees constituting close to one half of this funding. - (2) Licensing Division Budget.
-This is derived completely from collections of licensing royalties payable to copyright owners and filing fees paid by cable and satellite licensees pursuant to statutory licenses administered by the Office; and - (3) Copyright Royalty Judges (CRJ) Budget.
+- (1) Basic Budget.
+This funds most of the Office's operations and initiatives, including the majority of payroll-related expenses and the operations of the CCB.
+Historically, the Basic Budget has been composed of a combination of appropriated dollars and authority to spend fee revenue, with fees constituting close to one half of this funding. - (2) Licensing Division Budget.
+This is derived completely from collections of licensing royalties payable to copyright owners and filing fees paid by cable and satellite licensees pursuant to statutory licenses administered by the Office. - (3) Copyright Royalty Judges (CRJ) Budget.
 Although the CRJ program is not part of the Office, we provide it with budget, financial management, and administrative support on behalf of the Library.
 CRJ appropriated funding supports payroll and partially funds non-pay expenses that are not supported by fees and royalty payments.

 In recent years, we have used programmatic requests to implement Congress' statutory requirements as well as to support Office services.
-For example, the Office requested and obtained \$3.2 million in additional fiscal 2022 funding for the CASE Act14 to supplement our unfunded fiscal 2021 work, including hiring the CCB staff.
-For fiscal 2023, the Office obtained a single program increase of \$1.7 million to provide for new positions involving cost analysis, economic analysis, and statistic capabilities as well as software to support valuable skillsets that we currently do not have.15 In fiscal 2024, the Office's single program increase of \$4.3 million was obtained for three new USCO positions and contract support to strengthen capacity and sustain progress on continuous development.
+For example, the Office requested and obtained \$3.2 million in additional fiscal 2022 funding for the CASE Act to supplement our unfunded fiscal 2021 work, including hiring the CCB staff.
+For fiscal 2023, the Office obtained a single program increase of \$1.7 million to provide for new positions involving cost analysis, economic analysis, and statistical capabilities, as well as software to support valuable skillsets that we currently do not have.
+The initial financial support for our modernization initiative, funded for five years as part of the fiscal 2019 budget, ended in fiscal 2023.
+In fiscal 2024, the Office's single program increase of \$4.3 million was obtained for three new USCO positions and contract support to strengthen capacity and sustain progress on continuous development.
+The other segment of authorized modernization funding was for seven years and ends in fiscal 2025.